IoT in Agriculture: How Smart Farming Changes the Industry

 Farmers lose more and more agricultural land

 The less agricultural land is, the harder it becomes for farmers to carry out their activities and supply the population with food.
-Soil erosion and land degradation are major causes of agricultural fields loss.
+Soil erosion and land degradation are major causes of agricultural field loss.
 Erosion can be caused by both natural factors, when wind and water remove soil and rock from one location to another, and some farming practices, such as overgrazing and intensive land plowing.
 As a result, the soil becomes unproductive.
 Erosion also leads to biodiversity decline that adversely affects the pollination of the crop.

 As the urbanization processes accelerate, the land area transforms into highways and residential communities.
 While available farming land becomes inaccessible, farmers lose their capacity to cultivate plants and breed livestock.
 Therefore, it’s expected food value will grow up.